What are agents?

 The defaults allow read-only tools autonomously and escalate to the user when stuck.
 Agents that write files or execute commands should list those tools under requires_approval.

-memory: engram: true groups:
+memory: knowledge: true

 For the agents API and creating agent identities programmatically, see Agents and Identity API.
 For creating agents as extensions, see Extending: Agent.